Are you experiencing any of the following symptoms?

 Fibroids are very common.
 As many as 3 out of 4 women will develop fibroids during their lifetimes.
 Most are unaware they have fibroids.
 Sometimes, doctors will accidentally discover fibroids during a routine pelvic or pregnancy exam, and then refer their patients to a specialist to have the fibroids treated.

 The specialists at Fibroid Institute Dallas are experts at accurately and quickly diagnosing fibroids.
-After reviewing your medical history and performing a physical exam, an ultrasound imaging test will determine whether or not you have fibroids.
+After reviewing your medical history and performing a physical exam at your consultation appointment, an ultrasound imaging test will determine whether or not you have fibroids.
 In some cases, you may also need an MRI.

 Excellent patient care is our passion.